Ontario threatens protectionism in fight against Texas Buy American bill

 Premier Kathleen Wynne claimed victory last month after a successful Ontario push to stop similar provisions in New York state.

-Wynne says in a statement that she is concerned a bill to extend Buy American provisions to virtually all state agencies in Texas is going to a final review and could get approval as soon as this weekend.
+Now Wynne says she is concerned a bill to extend Buy American provisions to virtually all state agencies in Texas is going to a final review and could get approval as soon as this weekend.

+“Protectionist actions like those in this bill have the potential to severely hinder our trade partnership and put jobs, workers and businesses both here and in the U.S. at risk,” she said in a statement.

 The bill would force suppliers to buy iron and steel only from American sources.

-Wynne says if that happens, Ontario may introduce legislation to allow the province to restrict its own procurement policies and processes for Texas firms.

-Trade between Ontario and Texas amounted to more than US$12-billion last year, including in the tech, automotive and construction sectors.

-Monique Smith, Ontario’s representative in Washington, D.C., has been working with Texas officials to push the province’s case.
+Those industries have been lobbying hard in favour of the bill, said Monique Smith, Ontario’s representative in Washington.
+D.C.

+“A lot of the rhetoric around these provisions are very compelling for Americans, but they don’t necessarily make sense from a trade perspective,” she said.

+Smith, the consul general in Texas and representatives from Alberta have met with legislators in Austin to highlight the importance of the current trade relationship.
 As well, Ontario has hired lobbyists in Texas for their expertise in the state legislative process.

+Trade between Ontario and Texas amounted to more than US$12 billion last year, including in the tech, automotive and construction sectors.

+If the bill is approved, Ontario may introduce legislation to allow the province to restrict its own procurement policies and processes for Texas firms, Wynne said.

 “As premier, I will continue to push for open, fair and competitive access to government contracts and free trade overall,” Wynne said in Thursday’s statement.
 “However, we are also prepared to respond strongly to this action.”